st0014312/ai-live-chat/README.md

 You: What are your shipping policies?
 AI: Based on our shipping policies, we offer standard shipping (3-5 business days) and express shipping (1-2 business days).
 All orders over $50 qualify for free standard shipping.
 International shipping is available to select countries with delivery times varying by location.

+You: How many customers do you have?
+AI: Based on the database, we have 59 customers in our system.

+You: What are the top 3 best selling artists?
+AI: The top 3 best selling artists are:
+1. Iron Maiden - 140 units sold
+2. U2 - 107 units sold
+3. Metallica - 91 units sold

 You: How do I return an item?
 AI: To return an item, you need to initiate the return within 30 days of delivery.
 Please contact our customer service with your order number and reason for return.
 Once approved, you'll receive a return shipping label.
 Items must be in original condition with all tags attached.